ucberkeley/savio-training-intro-2016/intro.md

 # How to get additional help

  - For technical issues and questions about using Savio:
-    - brc-hpc-help@berkeley.edu.
+    - brc-hpc-help@berkeley.edu
  - For questions about computing resources in general, including cloud computing:
-    - brc@berkeley.edu.
+    - brc@berkeley.edu
  - For questions about data management (including HIPAA-protected data):
-    - researchdata@berkeley.edu.
+    - researchdata@berkeley.edu

 # Upcoming events